Transcendent-Tapir/Distorted-Domains/advancement.md

 # Advancement

-Advancement in Distorted Domains uses an Advancement Die.
+Advancement in Distorted Domains uses advancement points points are gained by:
+Recovering from harm
+Rolling a negative aspect
+Working toward your individual goals
+Accomplishing something major in an adventure